mzb0226/Meta_analysis_Brohee/README.md

 Welcome to my repository!
 My name is Muhtarin Khayer Brohee, and I am a Ph.D. student in the Department of Biological Sciences at Auburn University.

-This repository was created as part of my project and manuscript titled:
+This repository was created as part of my class (FISH-7350) project and manuscript titled:
 **"The Influence of Diet on the Gut Microbiome of *Periplaneta americana* (American Cockroach): A Meta-Analysis."**

 ## Project Overview